james-stevens/handshake-bridge/README.md

 - Edit the file `config` to meet your needs
 - Run `./bin/setup`

-If the `set-up` runs OK you should now have `bind` running, as the process `named-handshake-bridge`, providing four separate DNS services.
-They are
+If the `set-up` runs OK you should now have two new background processes running.
+`bind` running as the process `named-handshake-bridge`, providing four separate DNS services, and the python script `bin/merge_root` also running in the background, merging the two ROOT zones and feeding the signed, merged ROOT to `bind.

+`bind` provides four services, They are
 - A local mirror of the ICANN ROOT zone
 - A authoritative master with the signed merged ROOT zone, which only offers AXFR support
 - A authoritative master with the signed merged ROOT zone, which can offer AXFR & IXFR support